Ars-Linguistica/mlconjug3/docs/installation.rst

 Stable release
 --------------

-To install MLConjug, run this command in your terminal:
+To install MLConjug3, run this command in your terminal:

 .. code-block:: console

-    $ pip install mlconjug
+    $ pip install mlconjug3

 This is the preferred method to install MLConjug, as it will always install the most recent stable release.